lico27/lico27/README.md

 Hi 👋 My name is Liam
 =====================

-I'm a graduate of edX's Front-End Web Development bootcamp and am working on maximising the skills I've already learnt, as well as constantly learning new things.
+I'm a graduate of edX's Front-End Web Development bootcamp and an aspiring Data Scientist.

 I'm currently undertaking a 12-week internship at <a href="https://socialwebstrategy.com/">Social Web Strategy</a> - learning WordPress and Elementor.